“The genuine encouragement from advisors, professors, and peers has kept me connected and engaged."

 My grandparents were both educators, and their values and emphasis on higher learning have trickled down to their children and grandchildren.

 My grandfather, who earned his Ph.D., rewarded us every time we presented our diligently-earned report cards.
-In return for each “A” grade, he’d give a gentle nod, ask me to get his wallet, and granted me crisp dollar bills.
+In return for each “A” grade, he’d give a gentle nod, ask me to get his wallet, and grant me crisp dollar bills.

 He always hoped we would pursue higher education, and now I’m in the process of earning a master's in the UC Davis Online MBA program.